Getting tax certainty

 When you call the ATO, whether as a business or individual, you are talking to a call center operator.
-Although, the ATO has some of the most skilled tax and legal experts, unfortunately they are not the ones on the other end of the phone when you call.
-Even if you do manage to get one of their tax experts who understands and is knowledgeable on your query, the advice your are given by the ATO over the phone is non-binding advice.
+Although the ATO does have some of the most skilled tax and legal minds, they are unfortunately not the ones who are on the other end of the phone when you call.
+Even if you do manage to get one of their tax experts who understands and is knowledgeable on your query, the advice you are given by the ATO over the phone is non-binding advice.

 Advice given can be incomplete, inappropriate or just outright wrong.

 This means the answer you receive over the phone can be entirely incorrect and in many circumstances it is.
 Unfortunately, even when you do receive the correct advice it can be easily misinterpreted or is simply not applicable to your circumstances the way you originally intended.

 There is a tried and true solution to the problem, and the answer is in the form of a Private Ruling application.
 The process is simple in theory, ask a question, get an answer.
 The trick of course is ensuring that the right answers are asked, in the right way.